opl-/winter-arg-tester/README.md

 4. Start the script as normal in bot or password mode and all traffic will be "proxied" with the help of tor.

+(If it says module socks not found, execute npm install socks or just npm install in the main directory.)